nyttevaerdien/vpn-manager/configuration/nginx/conf.d/readme.md

-before initically calling certbot, default.conf should be created with the following content:
+before initially calling certbot, default.conf should be created with the following content:

 ```nginx
     server {